How to write a gym or fitness studio business plan

 In addition, discuss in detail your specific market location.
 This will include detailing the local competition and the demographics of your primary and secondary markets in the area.
 Based on this research, articulate why your fitness club concept will be attractive to your ideal customers.

 Your market research and analysis provides one of the key elements of why your business will be successful and will help with messaging once you open, so spend a considerable amount of time wrapping your head around this information.

 This section outlines your marketing and sales strategies, as well as sales forecasts for your first three years.

 You’ll want to address the following questions:

-- What membership types will you offer and what will you charge for them?
+- What membership types and/or class packages will you offer and what will you charge for them?

 - What are your sales forecasts?